gaboesquivel/gaboesquivel.com/source/_posts/2014-08-21-nodejs-https-and-ssl-certificate-for-development.markdown

 {% blockquote Nodejitsu http://docs.nodejitsu.com/articles/HTTP/servers/how-to-create-a-HTTPS-server %}
 NODE PRO TIP: Note fs.readFileSync - unlike fs.readFile, fs.readFileSync will block the entire process until it completes.
 In situations like this - loading vital configuration data - the sync functions are okay.
 In a busy server, however, using a synchronous function during a request will force the server to deal with the requests one by one!
 {% endblockquote %}

+For a complete guide to OpenSSL I highly recommend this article by Digital Ocean: [OpenSSL Essentials: Working with SSL Certificates, Private Keys and CSRs](https://www.digitalocean.com/community/tutorials/openssl-essentials-working-with-ssl-certificates-private-keys-and-csrs)

 __References__